BKorbiel/Blockchain/README.md

 Next, the program will ask if you already have your encryption keys.
 If you do, simply paste them according to the instructions; if not, the program will generate new keys for you.

 After that, a menu will be displayed with three options to choose from: view the current chain, create a new transaction, or exit the program.

+You can also run a simple example of the program by executing the command `python .\Example.py`.
+This script will create three nodes on different loopback IP addresses, which will form a P2P blockchain network and generate a few transactions and blocks to demonstrate the functionality.